zocker-160/ifm/doc/usage.rst

    ``vars``
 	   Show a complete list of defined variables, in a format suitable for feeding back into IFM.
-See `Output Variables`_.
+See `Output variables`_.

 .. cmdoption:: -v, --version